 Million Gallons per Day (MGD): The standard measure of wastewater flow through treatment plants.

 National Pollutant Discharge Elimination System (NPDES): The Clean Water Act prohibits anyone from discharging pollutants through a point source into a water of the United States unless they have an NPDES permit.
-The permit contains limits on what can be discharged, monitoring and reporting requirements, and other provisions to ensure that the discharge does not hurt water quality or people’s health.
+The permit contains limits on what can be discharged, monitoring and reporting requirements, and other provisions to ensure that the discharge does not impair water quality or harm public health.
 (See Co-Permittee)

 Paymentus: SD1’s payment processing partner, offering a variety of ways to pay your SD1 bill, including by telephone, auto withdrawal, online one-time, e-bill, a mobile app, in person, at drop box locations across Northern Kentucky, by mail or at all Northern Kentucky BB&T branch locations.

-Point Source Pollution: Pollution that can be traced to a single point source such as a pipe or culvert (e.g. industrial, wastewater treatment plant, and certain storm water discharges).
+Point Source Pollution: Pollution that can be traced to a single point source such as a pipe or culvert (e.g. industrial, wastewater treatment plant, and municipal storm water discharges).

 Private Cost-Share Program: Assists co-permittees in addressing private storm water issues that may have a public impact.
 Only co-permittees may apply.